Patrick Modiano: Writing career

 In Modiano's 26th book, L'Horizon (2011), the narrator, Jean Bosmans, a fragile man pursued by his mother's ghost, dwells on his youth and the people he has lost.
 Among them is the enigmatic Margaret Le Coz, a young woman whom he met and fell in love with in the 1960s.
 The two loners spent several weeks wandering the winding streets of a now long-forgotten Paris, fleeing a phantom menace.
 One day, however, without notice, Margaret boarded a train and vanished into the void—but not from Jean's memory.
 Forty years later, he is ready to look for his vanished love.
 The novel not only epitomizes Modiano's style and concerns but also marks a new step in his personal quest, after a mysterious walkabout in Berlin.
 "The city is my age," he says, describing Berlin which is almost a completely new city rebuilt from the ashes of war.
 "Its long, geometric avenues still bear the marks of history.
 But if you look at it right, you can still spot ancient wastelands beneath the concrete.
 These are the very roots of my generation."
 Besson remarks that such symbolic roots gave rise, over the years, "to one of the most wonderful trees in French literature."

 Modiano is also one of the 8 members of the jury of the French literary award Prix Contrepoint.

 Modiano has also written children's books.

+Nobel Prize in Literature

+On 9 October 2014, the Swedish Academy announced that that year's Nobel Prize in Literature was awarded to Patrick Modiano "for the art of memory with which he has evoked the most ungraspable human destinies and uncovered the life-world of the occupation."
+Modiano was the 15th French writer to be awarded the prize.

+Though Modiano was the fourth favourite on Ladbrokes to win the 2014 Nobel Prize, the choice of Modiano was described as unexpected.
+Modiano himself found it unexpected, but said he was "touched" by the recognition.

+At the award ceremony in Stockholm on 10 December 2014, Jesper Svenbro of the Swedish Academy said: